hippiehunter/dblbook/src/chapter_2/primitives.md

 An alpha value (`a`, `a*`, `a<size>`) is a sequence of printable ASCII characters treated as a single information unit. `[**I think the angle brackets around "size" and the like make things more readable, so I've added them to show my preference and prompt discussion]`

 - `a`: An alpha parameter, return type, or method property
-- `a*`: An alpha data field with size determined by its initial value `[i.e., so apparently you must give it an initial value when you define it]`
+- `a*`: An alpha data field with size determined by its initial value `[i.e., so apparently you must give it an initial value when you define it. ]`
 - `a<size>`: An alpha data field of specified size, filled with spaces by default

 > #### Platform Limits